Regional Performance and Innovation Consortia (RPIC)

 - Organizational standards and ROMA implementation.

-- Maximizing and aligning HCCT T/TA resources and coordinating regional T/TA Plans;
+- Maximize and align HCCT T/TA resources and coordinate regional T/TA Plans;

-- Identifying and highlighting capacity building practices for State CSBG Lead Agencies, State Associations, and CAAs to share and promote cross-learning throughout the identified region;
+- Identify and highlight capacity building practices for State CSBG Lead Agencies, State Associations, and CAAs to share and promote cross-learning throughout the identified region;

-- Organizing, implementing, and participating in national or regional T/TA activities designed to address the collaboration, capacity building, and exemplary practice needs of the CSBG Network to support the full implementation of the CSBG HCCT; and,
+- Organize, implement, and participate in national or regional T/TA activities designed to address the collaboration, capacity building, and exemplary practice needs of the CSBG Network to support the full implementation of the CSBG HCCT; and,

-For more information about RPIC, contact Kelley Hall at Kelley@cafca.org.
+For more information about RPIC or to be added to the Region I Reports newsletter list, contact Kelley Hall at Kelley@cafca.org.